Bound by Corruption by BelovedStranger

 And he was determined to remain there: on the top.

-Nothing and no one were going to take from him again.
+Nothing and no one would take from him again.

 Onigumo hid a grin, covertly watching the young, naive miko’s troubled visage with a sense of victory.